TV ad rates rocket ahead of Pakistan, India final

 Pakistan, the lowest-ranked team at the Champions Trophy tournament, upset host and favourites England to set up a final with defending champions India, feeding a frenzy for a game that commands a fanatical following in the region and among its diaspora.

-A 30-second spot during the final to be broadcast by Rupert Murdoch's Star Sports is expected to cost nearly INR10 million ($155,267), far higher than the INR1 million that advertisers pay on average for most Indian shows, said a person involved in buying ads.
+A 30-second spot during the final to be broadcast by Rupert Murdoch's Star Sports is expected to cost nearly 10 million rupees (121,549.24 pounds), far higher than the 1 million rupees that advertisers pay on average for most Indian shows, said a person involved in buying ads.

 Most of the TV spots for the final, to be played in London, were pre-booked with firms such as Nissan Motor, Intel Corp, Emirates, Chinese mobile maker Oppo and Indian tyre maker MRF signed up as commercial partners for the tournament.